Swarnak27/Mental-health-chatbot/README.md

 -Replace the placeholder API key in the code with your own OpenAI API key.

 ## Usage
--Fine-Tuning the Model
+* Fine-Tuning the Model
--Create a dataset of question-answer pairs related to mental health.
+* Create a dataset of question-answer pairs related to mental health.
--Convert the dataset into a CSV file.
+* Convert the dataset into a CSV file.
--Fine-tune the GPT-2 model using the dataset.
+* Fine-tune the GPT-2 model using the dataset.
--Running the Telegram Bot
+* Running the Telegram Bot
--Replace the placeholder Telegram bot token and OpenAI API key in the code.
+* Replace the placeholder Telegram bot token and OpenAI API key in the code.

 ## Run the script to start the Telegram bot:

--python your_script_name.py
+* python your_script_name.py
--Interact with the bot on Telegram to ask mental health-related questions and receive responses.
+* Interact with the bot on Telegram to ask mental health-related questions and receive responses.

 ## Example
--question = "What is mental health?"
+* question = "What is mental health?"
--answer = ask_question(question, fine_tuned_model, tokenizer)
+* answer = ask_question(question, fine_tuned_model, tokenizer)
--print(f"Question: {question}\nAnswer: {answer}")
+* print(f"Question: {question}\nAnswer: {answer}")

 ## Contributing
--If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
+* If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ## Issues
-If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub Issues page.
+* If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub Issues page.

 ## Acknowledgments
--Hugging Face Transformers
+* Hugging Face Transformers
--Telegram Bot API
+* Telegram Bot API
--OpenAI API
+* OpenAI API